 - Sunshine Coast Regional Council

-Movement and gathering
+Movement and gathering in impacted areas

 The restrictions on movement and gathering for impacted areas are the same as the rest of Queensland.

-Face mask requirements apply in impacted areas.
+Face masks in impacted areas

 - you are alone or with the members of your household